twilio/twilio-voice-react-native/docs/twilio-voice-react-native.audiodevice_class.select_method.md

 ## AudioDevice.select() method

-Select the audio device as described by the data fields in this object.
+Calling this method will select this audio device as the active audio device.

 <b>Signature:</b>